grafana/grafana-opentelemetry-dotnet/docs/configuration.md

     .Build();
 ```

-In the same way it is possible to add additional instrumentation libraries that
+In the same way, it is possible to add additional instrumentation libraries that
 are not contained in the distribution.

 ## Supported environment variables